torstenboettjer/sandbox/README.md

   };
 ```

 Referencing a application in the `home.packages` installs additional software packages.
 Nix packages are published in a [package directory](https://search.nixos.org/packages).
-The command `nix-env -qaP` lists packages incl. the available attributes at the command line.
-An `override` and `overrideAttrs` function enables engineers to build packages from source by processing attributes like `src`, `buildInputs`, `makeFlags`, etc..
+The command `nix-env -qaP` lists packages incl. the available attributes at the command line. `Override` and `overrideAttrs` function enables engineers to build packages from source by processing attributes like `src`, `buildInputs`, `makeFlags`, etc..
 Some packages use overrides for fine-tuning like a [fonts package](https://search.nixos.org/packages?channel=unstable&show=nerdfonts&from=0&size=50&sort=relevance&type=packages&query=nerdfonts) that allows to adjust the default list of fonts.

 ```ǹix